thespacedoctor/soxspipe/docs/source/utils/horne_extraction.md

 # `horne_extraction`

-The purpose of the [`horne_extraction`](#soxspipe.commonutils.horne_extraction) utility is to perform optimal extraction on each spectral order applying the algorithms reported in Horne+86.
+The purpose of the [`horne_extraction`](#soxspipe.commonutils.horne_extraction) utility is to perform optimal extraction order applying the algorithms reported in Horne+86.

 The typical execution workflow is the following: